alysiawon/Stock-Analysis/README.md

 ## Summary
 **What are the advantages or disadvantages of refactoring code?**

-The advantages of refactoring the code was that the time required to run the code is significnatly decreased.
-The time to run the refactored code is 0 seconds, in comparison to the 19 hours.
+The advantages of refactoring the code is that it is easier to understand, less complex and easier to maintain.

-The disadvantages to the refactored code is
+The disadvantages to the refactored code is that it is extremely time consuming.

 **How do these pros and cons apply to refactoring the original VBA script?**

+In relation to the original code, the pros of refactoring is that the code ran significantly more efficient.
+For example, the time to run the refactored code is 0 seconds, in comparison to the 19 hours.

+However, the cons are that it took a lot of time rewriting the code which ultimately resulted in the success of the final product, however, required countless attempts, many failures and error codes.